 By: Jim D. Koontz and Gerald B. Curtis

-Building codes require a roof assembly to sufficiently resist uplift forces caused by wind events that may occur during the roof assembly’s anticipated life.
+Building codes require a roof assembly to sufficiently resist uplift forces caused by wind events that may occur during the roof assembly’s anticipated life; thus, creating a chance of roofing debris during a future roofing project.
 Mechanically attaching roof insulation and roof membranes is one method that provides enough uplift resistance to hold a roof system in place.

 Before mechanical attachment, insulation commonly was secured to steel roof decks using hot asphalt.
 However, the hot asphalt method has flaws; when an interior fire occurs below a steel deck, the hot steel melts the asphalt, which drips through weld holes or laps in the deck and onto the fire below.
 The dripping asphalt acts as an accelerant, spreading the interior fire.

 On Aug.
 12, 1953, the uncontrolled spread of fire through most of a 1.5 million-square-foot General Motors plant in Livonia, Mich., was attributed mainly to asphalt dripping through the building’s steel roof deck.
 As a result, the insurance and roofing industries began to explore other insulation attachment methods.